university-of-york/research-it-documentation/docs/source/data-management-and-user-quota.rst

-Data Management And User Quota
+Data Management and User Quota
 ==============================

 Viking is a self-contained machine, therefore you will notice your normal UoY home directories are not available.
 This is intentional for the following reasons: